 Contraception

 It is important that you use a method of contraception if you do not wish to become pregnant.
 Our team can help guide you to choose the most effective method of contraception for you.
-If you want to learn more about contraception please talk with a member of staff or visit the Sexwise website.
+If you want to learn more about contraception please talk with a member of staff or visit the NHS website.

 What’s On the Page